oracle/weblogic-kubernetes-operator/docs-source/content/faq/cannot-pull-image.md

 #### Images that require authentication

-If the remote Docker registry requires authentication, then you will need to provide the authentication details in a Kubernetes `docker-registry` secret and tell Kubernetes to use that secret when pulling the image.
+If the remote Docker registry requires authentication, then you will need to provide the authentication details in a Kubernetes `Docker-registry` secret and tell Kubernetes to use that secret when pulling the image.

 To create a secret, you can use the following command:

 ```
-kubectl create secret docker-registry secret1 \
+kubectl create secret Docker-registry secret1 \
-        --docker-server=some.registry.com \
+        --Docker-server=some.registry.com \
-        --docker-username=bob \
+        --Docker-username=bob \
-        --docker-password=bigSecret \
+        --Docker-password=bigSecret \
-        --docker-email=bob@some.com \
+        --Docker-email=bob@some.com \
         --namespace=default
 ```

-In this command, you would replace `secret1` with the name of the secret; the `docker-server` is set to the registry name, without the `https://` prefix; the `docker-username`, `docker-password` and `docker-email` are set to match the credentials you use the authenticate to the remote Docker registry; and the `namespace` must be set to the same namespace where you intend to use the image
+In this command, you would replace `secret1` with the name of the secret; the `Docker-server` is set to the registry name, without the `https://` prefix; the `Docker-username`, `Docker-password` and `Docker-email` are set to match the credentials you use to authenticate to the remote Docker registry; and the `namespace` must be set to the same namespace where you intend to use the image.

 {{% notice note %}}
-Some registries may need a suffix making the `docker-server` something like `some.registry.com/v2` for example.
+Some registries may need a suffix making the `Docker-server` something like `some.registry.com/v2` for example.
 You will need to check with your registry provider's documentation to see if this is needed.
 {{% /notice %}}

-Once the secret is created, you need to tell Kubernetes to use it.
+After the secret is created, you need to tell Kubernetes to use it.
 This is done by adding an `imagePullSecret` to your Kubernetes YAML file.
 In the case of a WebLogic domain, you add the secret name to the `imagePullSecret` in the domain custom resource YAML file.